-Step-Mom, Blended Family Member, Associate Marriage and Family Therapist*, Blended Family Coach
+Step-Mom, Blended Family Member, Licensed Marriage and Family Therapist*, Blended Family Coach

-Adela is an Associate Marriage and Family Therapist who graduated with a Master's degree in Clinical Counseling.
+Adela is a Licensed Marriage and Family Therapist who graduated with a Master's degree in Clinical Counseling.
 She also has a Master’s in Journalism which she received in Europe where she is from.
 She speaks three languages and understands the need to tailor therapy based on cultural backgrounds.

 Adela continuously educates herself on most current developments in the field so you will be able to receive up-to-date care.
 She is certified in Dialectical Behavioral Therapy (DBT) which she can use in helping with emotional regulation, something that can be quite difficult for clients when dealing with blended family issues.
 Her past experience as a grief counselor at a hospice facility helps her focus on what truly matters in the lives of her clients.